 2. Lower Your Utilization Rate

 Your utilization rate refreshes each month when the issuers report your balances.
 You can quickly see an increase in your credit scores if your utilization rate is high and you lower.
 Try to pay down balances so they’re equal to just a small portion of your credit limit.
-Some say keep your utilization rate below 30 percent, and others say below 20.
+Some say to keep your utilization rate below 30 percent, and others say below 20.
 FICO doesn’t share an exact target to aim for, but lower is better.
 You may have a high utilization rate even if pay your bill in full because FICO compares the balance reported on your statement to your credit limit.
 Consider using your credit card less, or making an early payment before the statement period closes, so a smaller balance gets reported.

 3. Increase Your Credit Limits

 If you’re having trouble paying down balances, you can also decrease your utilization rate by increasing your credit limit.
 However, some card issuers may use a hard inquiry to review your credit when you make a request.
 This could hurt your credit score, especially if there are several hard inquiries from new accounts and requests.
 The impact of a single hard inquiry may be offset by the score increase from your lower utilization rate.
 However, because of the potential score drop, it may be better to begin by focusing on lowering your reported balances.